 You’ve probably noticed that all of these scams are very similar.
 It’s true: They all use the same general tactics and share the same red flags.
 This is what instantly differentiates scammers from legitimate companies.
-Scammers have gotten more creative as of late but their contact methods and rhetoric remains the same.
+Scammers have gotten more creative as of late, but their contact methods and rhetoric remain the same.
 If anything, it’s just more understated.

-When you know how scammers work, you can literally identify them on the spot.
-Let’s go over the most obvious signs of a business loan scam:
+When you know how scammers work, you can identify them on the spot.
+Let’s go over how to spot a business loan scam:

 1. Cold Calling/Messaging